Skillshare vs Udemy – Which is Better?

 – Shareable certificates of completion

-SpecializationPractising creatives can share skills onlineAnyone can create and offer courses
+SpecializationPracticing creatives can share skills onlineAnyone can create and offer courses

-Pros– Passionate instructors with high profile contributors
+Pros– Passionate instructors with high-profile contributors

-– Skillshare Perks: discounts for Adobe, Canva, Freshbooks, etc
+– Skillshare Perks: discounts for Adobe, Canva, FreshBooks, etc

 – Active community of fellow learners- Lots of courses to choose from

-– Passionate instructors with high profile contributors
+– Passionate instructors with high-profile contributors

 – Impressive range of courses